 The Chair or Vice Chair will sign correspondence, as authorized by the Board of Directors, which has been duly recorded in the meeting minutes.
-Where correspondence arises out of a legal opinion provided to the Board of Directors and the Directors determine it is appropriate to provide that opinion and waive solicitor / client privilege, there will be a cover letter signed by the Chair, indicating that the legal opinion is attached.
+Where correspondence arises out of a legal opinion provided to the Board of Directors, these opinions are subject to solicitor-client privilege.
+Solicitor-client privilege can only be waived if approved by the Director of Legal Services/Corporate Secretary and authorized by a motion passed by the Board of Directors.